Years 5 & 6 IMP Bands in Schools

 IMP staff are qualified ACT Education Directorate teachers employed under the same conditions as teachers in ACT public schools.
 All IMP teachers hold qualifications in music and/or education and have experience in instrumental music performance and pedagogy.

 Each participating school in the IMP band program will offer lessons on either brass/percussion or woodwind/percussion instruments.
 This is to promote efficiency of teaching and learning and allow for steady progress for students on all instruments.
-At regular intervals throughout the year (usually once per term), different band classes will combine to rehearse together.
+At regular intervals throughout the year (usually once per term), IMP bands from different schools will combine to rehearse together.
 This provides students with the opportunity to play as part of a full concert band (woodwind, brass and percussion).

 Instruments